groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/msg-to-ppsm.md

         - icon: "far fa-file-MSG"
           title: " About MSG File Format"
           content: |
             MSG is a file format used by Microsoft Outlook and Exchange to store email messages, contact, appointment, or other tasks.
 Such messages may contain one or more email fields, with the sender, recipient, subject, date, and message body, or contact information, appointment particulars, and one or more task specifications.
 The properties that constitute the Message object, including are also a part of the MSG file.
-MSG file has headers, main message body, and hyperlinks as plain ASCII text.
-MSG files are also suitable with the programs that need Microsoft's Messaging Applications Programming Interface (MAPI).

           link: "https://docs.fileformat.com/email/msg/"

     format:
         # format loop
-        - icon: "far fa-file-PPSM"
+        - icon: "far fa-file-powerpoint"
           title: " About PPSM File Format"
           content: |
             Files with PPSM extension represent Macro-enabled Slide Show file format created with Microsoft PowerPoint 2007 or higher.
 Another similar file format is PPTM which differs in opening with Microsoft PowerPoint in editable format instead of running as Slide Show.
 When run as slide show, the PPSM file shows the presentation slides with contents intact in the slide show and is in read-only mode by default.
 PPSM files can still be edited in Microsoft PowerPoint by opening it in PowerPoint.